Cuprate/monero-book/src/consensus_rules/transactions.md

 ## Unique Key Image

-The key image must be unique in a transaction[^key-images-in-tx] and the whole chain [^todo-ki-chain].
+The key image must be unique in a transaction[^key-images-in-tx] and the whole chain [^key-images-in-chain].

 ## Torsion Free Key Image